 customer_last_name : Last name of client being solicited from LP3 Customer Record

-These place holders of course will display the real values in your messages out.
+These place holders of course will display the simulated values in your messages.

 Now that we have covered placeholders creating a new template is pretty straight forward, let’s look at the default template and how its used: